FluxMQ

 write_policy: "forward"

-distribution_mode: "forward"
+distribution_mode: "replicate"

 etcd (Metadata Plane)